sdsna/2018GlobalIndex/README.md

 If you have questions, please contact SDSN at <info@sdgindex.org>.

-For media enquiries write to info@sdgindex.org and benjamin.stappenbeck@bertelsmann-stiftung.de
+For media enquiries write to info@sdgindex.org and benjamin.stappenbeck@bertelsmann-stiftung.de.

-In order to contact the Scientific Directors write to guido.schmidt-traub@unsdsn.org and christian.kroll@bertelsmann-stiftung.de
+In order to contact the Scientific Directors write to guido.schmidt-traub@unsdsn.org and christian.kroll@bertelsmann-stiftung.de.

 The views expressed in this report do not reflect the views of any organization, agency or programme of the United Nations.
 It has been prepared by a team of independent experts of the SDSN Secretariat and the Bertelsmann Stiftung.